 Our work includes two primary consultants: Kathleen LaTosch and Clarence Patton.

 Kathleen LaTosch is Director and Principal Consultant of LaTosch Consulting.
 Since launching LaTosch Consulting in 2012, Kathleen has worked with 25 different organizations in Michigan and across the country.
 Her work includes DEI strategic planning, environmental scanning and assessment/recommendations, facilitated conversations and leadership development.
+Kathleen “Kat” LaTosch is passionate about helping white people change the way they think and act in relationship to race.
 She is a Qualified Administrator of the Intercultural Development Inventory and provides specialty coaching for white people.
 Kathleen is also a facilitator for the white people’s cohort of Nonprofit Enterprises at Work (NEW)’s Champions for Change leadership program 2020-2021 and was recently selected to facilitate the White Allies ERG for the CatalystEd consultant network.

 Clarence Patton is the Founder and Director of the Pipeline Project, a leadership development and advancement effort with the goal of producing programs and engaging in activities that together will represent a long-term effort to increase the number of LGBT People of Color working in and leading progressive non-profit organizations.
 Clarence is also the Principal of Pipeline Consulting, which provides organizational and leadership development for institutions, using an organizational systems-based frame, and a filter of diversity and inclusion.
 Based out of Brooklyn, NY, Clarence is a skilled Professional Coach and Advisor trained in both Interpersonal Leadership Styles (ILS) and the Intercultural Development Inventory (IDI), he advises individual professionals on career planning, problem-solving, strategic thinking and forward planning, and groups with Board, Executive and staff management, relationship-building, and strategy.